MadDev02/Git_testing/README.md

 # Git_testing
-this repo is for me to mess around with and learn git
+This repo is for me to mess around with and learn git "Hello Odin"